antwan1986/docker-experiments/nodejs-mongodb-linking/README.md

 [http://localhost:49876](http://localhost:49876) and see an Express container endpoint which is using data from the MongoDB container.

-It's worth noting that port mapping isn't used here when running a new container; the communication between containers is handled via a `link` parameter.
+It's worth noting that port mapping is used for the Express container so the host machine can access API endpoints, but port mapping isn't used to allow communication between containers; instead, this is achieved by using a `link` parameter.

-Using the linking parameter when running the Express container simply extracts the runtime information of the MongoDB container (its IP address, the exposed ports) and exposes that information into the Express container as environment variables and hosts file.
+Using the `link` parameter when running the Express container simply extracts the runtime information of the MongoDB container (its IP address, the exposed ports) and exposes that information into the Express container as environment variables and hosts file.